 - What type of items charities generally accept

 - The steps involved with donating furniture to a charity

-- The best ways to sell unwanted furniture
+- The best ways to sell second-hand furniture

 Don’t just throw away furniture and other unwanted goods in Hong Kong

-In Hong Kong, sometimes it may feel like getting rid of unwanted furniture and other items is harder than it should be.
+In Hong Kong, sometimes it may feel like disposing of unwanted furniture and other items is harder than it should be.

-There are plenty of ways to get rid of unwanted items in Hong Kong.
+There are plenty of ways to dispose of unwanted items in Hong Kong.

 There shouldn’t be any need to throw away perfectly good items, especially when this will only add to landfills.
 Finding your unwanted items a new home is not only good for the environment and a good sustainable option, but it will likely put a smile on your face.